SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

   ``@DATADIR@/share/fdsn/contributors.xml`` has to be filled manually with all available agency ids
-* The object from which the agencyID is read can be controlled with the :confval:`eventIDPolicy` configuration parameter.
+* The object from which the agencyID is read can be controlled with the :confval:`agencyIDPolicy` configuration parameter.
 This applies to both, the ``Contributor`` column of the text output and the ``contributor`` request parameter used for filtering: